CompCogNeuro/CompCogNeuro.github.io/content/temporal-derivative.md

 * There are important constraints on the `Tau` factors too.
 For example, with `Prediction` and `Outcome` both at 50, increase `Slow Tau` up to 35.
 You can see that the weight change is positive now, even though there is no prediction error, just because the Slow factor is too slow to catch up at the end.
 This means that the local chemical rate constants that produce these `Tau` factors must be properly tuned for the actual temporal dynamics of the network-level error signals.
 Although this might be considered biologically implausible, in fact there is strong evidence of prominent [[oscillatory-rhythms]] in the brain at different characteristic frequencies, including the [[alpha cycle]] at roughly 10Hz and the [[theta cycle]] at roughly 5Hz.
 These rhythms have been shown to strongly influence learning, in a manner consistent with this simple model and the [[kinase algorithm]] more generally.

 In summary, [[#sim_td]] based on the competition between two simple exponential integration equations ([[#eq_fast-slow]]) demonstrates that a locally computed temporal derivative can drive synaptic changes in a manner consistent with an error signal that emerges over time.

+## When is the temporal derivative computed?

+A critical issue with this temporal derivative framework is that the accurate computation of a prediction error signal must happen at a specific point it time relative to the onset of the actual outcome, which you can see in the above example in terms of the effects of the different time constants.
+The precise timing of the prediction signals is less critical, because any neural activity that precedes the outcome can be considered a prediction, and the cumulative effects of the learning will cause these prior activity states to become a prediction in any case.

+The [[kinase algorithm]] provides an answer to this key question (TODO: summary here!).